 Always Safety First!

 4. Is it possible to grind chicken bones in a food processor?

 Answer: Yes, it is possible to grind chicken bones in a food processor.

 But, you can’t grind all types of bones in a food processor.
 For example, thicker bones won’t be an ideal choice to grind using a food processor.

-I think it will be better for you to make a thorough study of grinding chicken bones in a food processor.
+I think it would be better for you to do a thorough study of grinding chicken bones in a food processor.
 This may give you a complete understanding of the topic along with the dos and don’ts.

 For better bone grinding results, you should get one of the Best Rated Meat Grinders For Bones.

 At the same time, if you want to prepare dog food using a meat bone grinder, then you can check out this detailed review discussion.

 5. Can I grind vegetables in a meat grinder machine?